What to Expect After ACL and Meniscus Surgery

 What to Do After Knee Surgery Includes Caring for Your Entire Self

 You’ll optimize your recovery if you take care of your own body during this period.
 Knowing what to do after knee surgery doesn’t just relate to your leg; it’s a full-body healing process.
 That means eating well, getting enough sleep, and avoiding activities that could place added stress on your body.
+Think outside the box.
+Consider treatment options and asking about exercises that aren’t standard.
+The more you do, the better.

 While you can – and likely should – practice certain rehab exercises on your own, it’s important to work with a qualified physical therapist who can determine which exercises are safe for you.
 Working with an expert makes it easier to know what to do after knee surgery during each stage of the healing process.